jahnf/Projecteur/README.md

 #### Wayland

-While not developed with Wayland in mind, some users reported _Projecteur_ works with Wayland.
-If you experience problems, you can try to set the `QT_QPA_PLATFORM` environment variable to `wayland`:
+While not developed with Wayland in mind, users reported _Projecteur_ works with Wayland.
+If you experience problems, you can try to set the `QT_QPA_PLATFORM` environment variable to `wayland`, example:

 ```
 user@ubuntu1904:~/Projecteur/build$ QT_QPA_PLATFORM=wayland ./projecteur
 Using Wayland-EGL
 ```

+#### Wayland Zoom

+On Wayland the Zoom feature is currently only implemented on KDE and GNOME.
+This with the help of their respective DBus interfaces for screen capturing, to be able to show a magnifier/zoom.
+On other environemnts the zoom feature is currently not supported.

 #### Device shows as not connected